IntentArchitect/Docs/articles/module-building/designer-extensions/about-designer-extensions/about-designer-extensions.md

 _Example of a Designer Extension where a new Element (Value Object) is introduced in an existing designer `Domain`._

+The image above is illustrating how the `Intent.Modeller.Domain.ValueObjects` module, has extended the `Domain Designer` by adding `Value Object` element and it's associated modelling behaviours to the designer.

 ## How to see which Designer Extensions are currently applied

 You can use the settings icon in a designer to see what extensions are currently applied: